Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Experiments

-\paragraph{Trade-off between Active Set Size $A$ and Branch-out Size $K$.} \cref{tab:computation complexity} shows the computational complexity of algorithms using \texttt{BranchOut}-Current, specifically \xtsampling and \xtgrad, is $O(AK)$.
-Given a fixed product $A*K$ (i.e., fixed inference computation, detailed timing in \cref{app:scalability of DNA}), we explore the optimal balance between $A$ and $K$. \cref{fig:trade-off A K} demonstrates that performance is highest when $A$ and $K$ are within a moderate range.
-Notably, in the special case where $K = 1$, there is no branch-out or selection operation during inference, making it equivalent to the Best-of-N approach, which typically results in suboptimal performance.
+\textbf{Trade-off between Active Set Size $A$ and Branch-out Size $K$.} Tab.~\ref{tab:computation complexity} shows that the computational complexity of \xtsampling and \xtgrad using \texttt{BranchOut}-Current is $O(AK)$.
+With a fixed product $A \cdot K$ (i.e., fixed inference cost; see Fig.~\ref{fig:time with fixed AK} in App.~\ref{app:scalability of DNA}), we explore how to best balance $A$ and $K$.
+As shown in Fig.\ref{fig:trade-off A K}, performance peaks when both values are moderate.
+In the special case where $K\!=\!1$ inference paths do not interact, often leading to suboptimal performance.